 Widen Your Marketing Funnel With Research-Intent Keywords

 As mentioned above, targeting buying-intent keywords is straight forward because you simply optimize the relevant product or service page on your website.
 To target research-intent keywords, you’ll likely need to create new pages.
-In many cases, it’s best to create a new section on your website (which we call a “Resource Center”) that includes relevant and informative articles optimized for research-intent keywords in your industry.
-If you don’t want to create a resource center, then a blog will work as well.
+In many cases, it’s best to create a new section on your website that includes relevant and informative articles optimized for research-intent keywords in your industry.
+This could either be a standalone section (such as a “Resource Center”) or it could be a traditional blog.

 By targeting these additional keywords, you will effectively widen your marketing funnel so you capture prospects earlier in the sales cycle.
 For example, when I was researching my Achilles tendon pain, I didn’t know about all the different Achilles braces and wraps on the market.

 After I completed my research, then guess which product I’m more likely to buy if I determine I need additional help?
 You got it, I’m more likely to purchase from the business that published the helpful information that I was reading.
 In other words, by publishing information optimized for research-intent keywords, you’ll be able to reach prospects before they even know they need your product or service.